Microsoft SPLA Explained: Everything You Need to Know

 The main benefit of per-user licensing is an unlimited number of instances.
 One user typically requires one Subscriber Access License (SAL) per licensed product.

-The risk of the per-user licensing models is when you fail to control the number of users authorised to access software.
-SPLA requires a SAL per each authorised user.
+The risk of the per-user licensing models is failing to control the number of users authorised to access software.
+SPLA requires a SAL for each authorised user.
 It means you must pay for every user with potential access, even if they do not use the software.

 We encourage all SAMexpert clients, whether service providers or end customers, to maintain strict regular procedures.
 Ensure that only necessary users have access to the software every calendar month.
-Avoid situations when groups like "Domain Users", "Authenticated Users", and leavers have unrestricted access to a service or a per-user-licensed software.
+Avoid situations when groups like "Domain Users" and "Authenticated Users" have unrestricted access to a service.

 SPLA obligations for service providers